daniel-dpsi/daniel-dpsi/README.md

 **Web Developer** specializing in the LAMP stack with over 3+ years experience building backend infrastructure, UI/UX designs and APIs.

-**Database Admnistrator** expertise in designing, implementing, and optimizing database systems with maximum efficiency.
+**Database Administrator** with expertise in designing, implementing, and optimizing database systems with maximum efficiency.

-**Systems Administrator** demonstrated proficiency in Ubuntu server environments, expertly managing system configurations.
+**Systems Administrator** with demonstrated proficiency in Ubuntu server environments and expert management of system configurations.

 <hr />